bcgov/platform-services-status/index.md

 <br />

-{{ page.description | default: "In the event of a disruption to any of the service listed below, this message will be replaced with informational text." }}
+{{ page.description | default: "Some services and applications on the Platform including RocketChat and TheOrgBook seem to be experiencing service disruptions starting from 6:00pm on Oct 8, 2020.
+The Platform Operations Team is troubleshooting the issue and will post an update as soon as more information is available.
+The issue seems to be isolated to a particular node and only impacts applications deployed to this node.
+Other services continue to operate as usual." }}

 <b>Platform Service Priority Update - July 2020</b>